Question:

 - FLAT SADDLE TOP

-- NO BREAK ANGLE
+- NO BREAK ANGLE ON NUT

 - UNEVEN FRETS